nova-collective/agora/README.md

 note: the "registration" timestamps defined here are not related to the DEC registration on the Registry smart contract.

-This registration is about the registration of the Voter to the Agora platform (implemented in the phase 2).
+This registration is about the registration of parties, candidates and coalitions.

 ## Donations
 Support this project and offer me a crypto-coffee!!